-Greenhead Hostel, Greenhead Hotel, Greenhead, Brampton, Cumbria, CA8 7HG
+Greenhead Bunkhouse, Greenhead Hotel, Greenhead, Brampton, Cumbria, CA8 7HG

-Greenhead Hostel is a converted methodist chapel in the village of Greenhead on Hadrian’s Wall.
+Greenhead Bukhouse, previously known as Greenhead Hostel and Greenhead Youth Hostel, is a converted methodist chapel in the village of Greenhead on Hadrian’s Wall.
 It is ideal for those walking the Pennine Way or The Wall and is in a great location for those exploring the nearby Roman heritage sites.
 The church was built in 1886 to serve the village miners and gave its last service in 1972.
 It has been a hostel since 1978.
-Greenhead Hostel has a newly refurbished self-catering kitchen with a cooking range ideal for large group catering.
-There is a lounge with a 50inch TV.
+Greenhead Bunkhouse has a self-catering kitchen ideal for large group catering.
+There is a large lounge with a TV.
 There are 40 beds in four rooms of six beds and two rooms of eight beds.
 These can be booked as family rooms, by groups or by the bed for individuals.
 Tea and coffee supplies are available and there is a drying room.
 Above the hostel is a self contained flat with kitchen, lounge, two double rooms and a single room.
 Evening meals, breakfast and packed lunches are available.
-The hostel is operated by Greenhead Hotel (over the road) with a welcoming bar and restaurant.
+The bunkhouse is operated by Greenhead Hotel (over the road) with a welcoming bar and restaurant.
 VisitEngland approved.This accommodation is featured on our map of the Lake District and here is its own website.

 45: Hostel 40: 4×6.
 Flat 5: 2dbl, 1 single.